 From mid-May until the end of September, North Myrtle Beach has a live band each Thursday night from 7-9pm.
 This is a favorite of locals, and you’ll find hundreds of beach chairs lined up as well as golf carts parked at the section of the street that’s blocked off.

-Be aware that it does get crowded when concerts are talking place on Thursday nights.
+Be aware that it does get crowded when concerts are taking place on Thursday nights.
 Definitely keep that in mind if you’re planning to eat dinner on Main Street in North Myrtle Beach on a Thursday.
 A portion of Main Street is also blocked off to accommodate golf carts from 5-9pm each Thursday night.
 The beach access parking lot also closes at 2pm.

 - Location: 1 WW South Ocean Blvd., North Myrtle Beach, SC 29582